• Skip to primary navigation

 Instructions

-• Gather all of your ingredients and supplies.
-Separate the egg yolk and egg white and allow them plus the butter to come to room temperature before starting the recipe.
+• Gather ingredients and supplies.
+Separate the egg yolk and egg white; let them and the butter come to room temperature.

-• Remove the dough from the fridge and cut in half.
-Note – preheat your oven at this stage to 350°F / 160°C Fan.
-On a floured surface, roll out half of the dough to 20 by 15cm rectangle.
-Repeat with the second half.
-This will form the top and bottom of the biscuit.
+• Preheat oven to 350°F / 160°C Fan.
+Remove the dough from the fridge and cut in half.
+On a floured surface, roll one half to a 20 x 15cm rectangle; repeat with the second half.

-• Brush one half of the dough with egg white then evenly spread on the drained.
-Place the second half of the dough on top.
-Dust with more flour if the dough feels sticky.
+• Brush one layer with egg white, and evenly spread the drained spread.
+Place the second layer on top.
+Dust with flour if the dough feels sticky.

-• Carefully transfer the cut biscuits onto parchment lined baking trays, ensuring that they are evenly spaced.
-Prick a few holes in each biscuit with a fork then brush with egg white.
+• Carefully transfer the biscuits to parchment-lined baking trays, ensuring that they are evenly spaced.
+Prick holes with a fork and brush with egg white.

 Video